flutter-form-builder-ecosystem/phone_number/README.md

+# Development status

+07/07/2022: I don't have the time to provide support for this plugin anymore.
+If someone wants to take it over and add some (long awaited) features such as web support, please contact me so I can transfer you the ownership of the project.

+Otherwise, I will unfortunately have to mark this as __discontinued__ on `pub.dev`.

+---

 # Phone Number for Flutter

 PhoneNumber is a Flutter plugin that allows you to parse, validate and format international phone numbers.